-Before you ask for my killer healthy christmas cookies recipe, I have a confession: I’m not making low-fat, gluten-free, protein-packed, artificially sweetened, hiding-beets cookies.
+Before you ask for my killer healthy Christmas cookies recipe, I have a confession: I’m not making low-fat, protein-packed, artificially sweetened, hiding-beets cookies.
 I’m making the real thing.
 Here’s why.

 - Want to listen instead of read?
 Download the audio recording here…